Frequently asked questions

 I haven’t taken A-level Music.
 Can I still apply?

 Yes.
-If you have passed ABRSM Grade 8 Theory at Merit or above and have at least AAB predicted grades in your A levels, you can apply.
+If you have passed ABRSM Grade 5 Theory and have at least AAB predicted grades in your A levels, you can apply.

 I’m taking the International Baccalaureate: what points do I need?